y-yagi/noti/README.md

 * Pushover
 * Slack

-Check out the [Wiki] for more information on how to configure mobile notifications.
+Check out the [Doc](docs/noti.md) for more information on how to configure mobile notifications.
 If you're curious, you can also browse the [screenshots] directory.